 - There may be a small amount of blood seeping from the incision.
 If this persists, please call us.
 Bruising under or near the spay site is normal, this should resolve itself, but if it seems extensive, please call.

 - DO NOT let your pet lick the incision site.
-All pets, with the exception of male cats, will go home with an e-collar.
+All pets, with the exception of male cats, will go home with a cone.
 Your pet needs to wear this while the incision is healing.

 - There is no need to return to the SF SPCA clinic for suture removal; the sutures that we use are self-dissolving.
 Some female cats and dogs develop swelling about the size of a walnut around or under the incision site within the first week.
 It is usually a reaction to the underlying tissue sutures.
 This is NOT a problem and can take up to a month to resolve, but if the swelling increases or other abnormalities are noted, please call us.

-- The Clinic has veterinary staff available six (6) days a week (Monday - Saturday).
+- The Clinic has veterinary staff available seven (7) days a week.
 Call 554-3030 between 8:00 a.m. and 6:00 p.m.
 If you choose to seek other Veterinary care during this period, the financial responsibility will be solely yours.
 Because we are a non-profit, low-cost clinic, we cannot be financially responsible for medical care provided at other veterinary hospitals.

 - Check everyday to make sure the incision area is not inflamed and the stomach is not bloated.
 Any problems directly related to the surgery incision will be treated and covered by the SF SPCA Spay/ Neuter Clinic.

 If you observe problems after 7 days, please contact us for an evaluation of your case.